 The farm at Baer is approximately 400km (4 hour drive) from the capital, Reykjavik (see map).

-The residency program at Baer has been focused on visual artists, architects and designers exclusively for the past ten years, offering first class accommodation and facilities for a minimal residency/workshop fee.
+The residency program at Baer has focused on visual artists, architects and designers exclusively since its foundation, offering first class accommodation and facilities for a minimal residency/workshop fee.
 Now we also accept private groups of all types into our facilities, based on a special application process.
-Due to our location so far north and close to the Arctic,the center closes down for the darkest and coldest months.
+Due to our location so far north and close to the Arctic, the art center closes down for the darkest and coldest months.

-Our facilities consist of: a large studio building, whith five individual 40m2 studio spaces that are suitable for one or two persons, a common lounge and the exhibition barn area; the kitchen and dining area and laundry room in the old main house; and the shed which houses the working tools and the electric kiln.
+Our facilities consist of: the studio building, whith five individual 60m2 studio spaces (that include a private studio work area, a bedroom and a bathroom) suitable for one or two persons, a common lounge with a kitchenette, the exhibition barn area, and a small laundry room; the shed which houses the working tools, clay workshop and the electric kiln.

 During workshops, each studio space is occupied by two participants, but for the residency sessions each studio is used by one resident artist.